-There is evidence that, by the year 2030, certain global populations will count more elderly than child citizens.
-What it means to grow old in American society holds different meaning than in the past. ("Aging" and retirement were understood to take place at a particular age: 65.)
-What does this mean for society and for (urban) housing?
-Statistics show that East Harlem's aging population is growing.
-Part of this studio's program is to design and develop a community center for the aging.
+There is evidence that for some populations around the world by the year 2030 there will be more elderly than children.
+What it means to grow old in society in America today holds different meaning than in previous times.
+Aging or retiring were understood to take place at a particularly age, 65.
+What does this mean for society and particularly for housing, and urban housing?
+Statistics show that East Harlem s aging population is growing.
+Part of this studio is to design and develop a community center for the aging as part of the program.